sharetribe/flex-docs/src/docs/background/payments-overview/index.md

 so you would need to implement separate transaction processes for each type of transaction to handle the PaymentIntents, and the payments would show up as two different charges on the customer's account.
-Furthermore, you would need to coordinate the possibility of a full refund, e.g. if the booking is cancelled by the provider for one reason or another.
+Furthermore, you would need to coordinate commission amounts, as well as the possibility of a full refund, e.g. if the booking is cancelled by the provider for one reason or another.
 Also bear in mind that if you trigger two transactions for the same payment method in quick succession, some card providers may flag this as suspect behavior, so you will need to consider the timing of the transactions carefully.

 #### Partial third party payment integration